Welcome to Your Future Greater Green Bay

 Recently Posted Student Opportunities

 Minimum Requirements of Employer: Entry Level-on the job training.
-Education: High School Diploma/GED Equivalent Required.
+Education: High School Diploma/GED Equivalent Preferred.
 Duties and Responsibilities of the Job learned: – Understanding expectations of internal customers and suppliers – Learning new equipment and technology as they come to Romo – Quality Inspection of parts printing.
 Skills for this position: – Job preparation –…